 C++ bitset::count and none Example

-Let us take an example to illustrate the count and none functions in C++.
+Let's consider a scenario to demonstrate the count and none functions in C++.

 Example